cm8908/CNN_Transformer3/README.md

 ```
 You can use `test_tsplib.ipynb` to test the trained model on the TSPLIB dataset

+The pretrained model checkpoints are uploaded in the `checkpoint` directory
 # Requirements
 - pytorch 1.12.1
 - numpy 1.22.3